-If you’re a web designer or graphic artist, then you’re sure to come across various colors on the web or images that you may want to use them in your own designs.
-Since it’s impossible to memorize every single color value out there, an eyedropper tool is a must-have; no designer should be without one!
+If you’re a web designer or graphic artist, then you’re sure to come across various colors on the web or images that you may want to use in your designs.
+Since it’s impossible to memorize every color value out there, an eyedropper tool, also known as a color picker, is a must-have; no designer should be without one!

-With an eyedropper tool you can simply click anywhere on your computer screen to grab and copy specific colors for your own personal use such as making palettes or color schemes, and we want to save your resourcing troubles by listing more than 25 eyedropper tools with convenient features for Windows, Mac, Firefox, Chrome, iPhone and Android!
+With an eyedropper tool, you can click anywhere on your computer screen to grab and copy specific colors for your own personal use, such as making palettes or color schemes, and we want to save your resourcing troubles by listing more than 20 eyedropper tools with convenient features for PC and mobile phone.

-No more trouble on getting or memorizing the color anymore, grab them to speed up your design work!
+No more trouble getting or memorizing the color codes; grab them to speed up your design work!

 GetColor! is a very simple color picker that displays colors in RGB, HEX, HTML, and WinAPI formats.
 You can then copy one or all of them to the clipboard.
 It can also be minimized to the system tray.

 Color Cop (Free)

 Color Cop may be small, but it has a lot of great features.
 You can use the eyedropper to grab colors from anywhere on the screen and even use the magnifying glass to zoom in for a closer view.
 Colors can be displayed in HTML hex, Delphi hex, Powerbuilder, Visual Basic, Clarion, Visual C++, RGB float, and RGB int formats, which will be automatically copied to the clipboard.
 You can save up to 7 colors in the history, find complementary and web-safe colors, minimize the app to the system tray, and more.

 ColorMania lets you pick colors from anywhere on your screen.
 There is also a built-in magnifier for greater accuracy.
 Colors can be displayed in RGB, HSV, HSL, and CMYK values.
 You can also save up to 6 colors in the palette.